hzeller/rpi-rgb-led-matrix/.github/ISSUE_TEMPLATE.md

+---
+name: Open an Issue
+about: Feel free to report bugs, suggest features, or submit proposals here
+---

 Before filing an issue, please keep in mind that developer time is extremely limited.
 We are happy that you are excited to use this project :) but we do not have the time or resources to help users with their programming or debugging questions.